Emma LaRocque

 Emma LaRocque (born 1949) is a Canadian academic of Cree and Métis descent.
-She is currently a professor of Native American studies at the University of Manitoba.
+She is a professor of Native American studies at the University of Manitoba.

-She is also a published poet, writing brief, imagist poems about her ancestral land and culture.
-LaRocque's works have critically engaged topics such as Indigenous identities, contemporary Indigenous literature, postcolonial literary criticism, decolonization and resistance, and Indigenous representation in Canadian history, literature, and popular culture.
+She is also a published poet, writing brief and imagist poems about her ancestral land and culture.
+LaRocque's works have focused on topics such as Indigenous identities, contemporary Indigenous literature, postcolonial literary criticism, decolonization and resistance, and Indigenous representation in Canadian history, literature, and popular culture.

-LaRocque has published works in numerous fields, making her work relevant to a diverse array of scholars.
-LaRocque's work offers a nuanced conception of Indigenous literatures as resistance, and brings misrepresentation of Indigenous peoples in Canada to light.
-Such contributions have had reverberations in Native Studies, sociology, education, and poetry alike.
+LaRocque has published works in numerous fields.
+Her work advocates for Indigenous literatures as resistance, and brings misrepresentation of Indigenous peoples in Canada to light.
 LaRocque is also known for her deconstruction of the "civilized/savage" dichotomy, which she problematizes in relation to her own Métis identity.

 Early life

 LaRocque was born in the remote community of Big Bay, Alberta, near the town of Lac La Biche.
 She came from a family of fur trappers, and was one of the first in her family to receive a formal education.
 Despite her parents' uneasiness toward their daughter's enthusiasm for education, the author-to-be "howled [her] way into school".
 Though English was not LaRocque's first language, this did not impede her from excelling in her early education.
 After she completed high school, LoRocque worked as a counsellor for juvenile criminal offenders.
 LaRocque also worked as a teacher at the Janvier 194 reserve until 1971, when she moved to the United States to attend Goshen College, Indiana.